-Not giving antibacterials to pregnant patients without strong evidence of a bacterial infection is particularly important.
-Generally, penicillins, cephalosporins, and macrolides are considered safe.
-Use of any antibacterial during pregnancy should be based on whether benefits outweigh risk, which varies by trimester (see Table 2: Drugs in Pregnancy: Some Drugs With Adverse Effects During Pregnancy for specific adverse effects).
+It is important to avoid giving antibacterials to pregnant patients unless there is strong evidence of a bacterial infection.
+Use of any antibacterial during pregnancy should be based on whether benefits outweigh risk, which varies by trimester (see see Some Drugs With Adverse Effects During Pregnancy for specific adverse effects).
 Severity of the infection and other options for treatment are also considered.

 Aminoglycosides may be used during pregnancy to treat pyelonephritis and chorioamnionitis, but treatment should be carefully monitored to avoid maternal or fetal damage.